 While again emphasizing that many African Americans detest the word no matter who says it and would never say it themselves, we need to understand that appropriating derogatory labels is a very human thing to do, almost to the point of being predictable.
 Victims often seize the hate speech of perpetrators and adopt it because it strips the latter of their power.

 There are many examples in world history of this.
 “Yankee Doodle” was originally a song used by the British to mock the American troops during the Revolution (yankee itself was likewise a term of derision).
 The song was quickly appropriated by the Americans.
 Next, observe what the GLAAD Glossary of Terms notes of queer: “Once considered a pejorative term, queer has been reclaimed by some LGBT people to describe themselves; however, it is not a universally accepted term even within the LGBT community.”
 Impressionist was created to mock Monet and others who didn’t paint in an ultra-realist fashion.
 If a sneering art critic inspires the reclamation and redesign of insults, why wouldn’t white supremacists?
 A jesuit was originally someone criticized for using the name of Jesus too often.
 Suffragette was first intended to mock militant women.
 Nasty woman became a badge of honor in 2016, as did deplorable.
+For many African Americans, “black” used to be a pejorative, “negro” respectful, but now it’s the reverse.
 There are countless other reappropriations, varying in their degrees of popularity, from tree hugger to bitch.
 Parents even teach children to handle bullies in a similar manner.
 Adopting words meant to attack and insult you is a human trait that speaks to our resiliency, feelings of self-worth, and deep appreciation for irony and tragicomedy.
 Understanding this should erase white people’s assumptions that black people who use the N-word are expressing nothing but self-loathing.